Katibawasan Falls: A Splash of Nature – Mambajao, Camiguin, Philippines

 Satisfaction was already achieved even before we entered the park premises.
-The area surrounding Katibawasan Falls has been transformed into a park, with flowering plants and cemented stairs, by the local government but they managed to keep the natural appeal of the site.
-Beside the ticket office and the gate where the fees (P15 per adult, P16 per child) are collected, stands a small kiosk selling kiping, a popular delicacy in the Philippines made from rice.
+The area surrounding Katibawasan Falls has been transformed into a park by the local government, but they managed to keep the natural appeal of the site.
+Before the gate stands a small kiosk selling kiping, a popular delicacy in the Philippines made from rice.
 The kiping sold at Katibawasan Falls, however, is made from ground cassava, which makes it a little bit sweeter than usual.
 It was delightful — a foreshadowing of what was in store for us at the park.

 Kiping made from cassava at the entrance to the park